 Almost every day I hear from teachers whose students are struggling with memorizing the basic multiplication facts.
+These teachers KNOW how important multiplication is, and are committed to finding a solution, despite their lack of time and resources.

 Knowing the multiplication facts is ESSENTIAL.
 Just ask any middle or high school teacher!
 These teachers are teaching topics that rely on multiplication fact knowledge, but all too often students come to higher grades lacking these basics.
 This results in great difficulty performing these other skills that rely on multiplication.